SanchanaT/Data-Storage-Website/README.md

 A basic HTML CSS challenge from https://www.frontendmentor.io/

-Visit https://data-storage-website.now.sh/ to view my output of the challenge
+Visit https://data-storage-website.now.sh/to view my output of the challenge